Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2018-12-06-Extensions_of_Recurrent_Neural_Network_Language_Model.md

 {% include MathJax.html %}

-This article is just brief summary of the paper, [Extensions of Recurrent Neural Network Language model.
-Mikolov et al. ICASSP 2011](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5947611).
+This article is just brief summary of the paper, [Extensions of Recurrent Neural Network Language model (Mikolov et al., ICASSP 2011)](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5947611).

 This is for me to studying artificial neural network with NLP field.